 Vitamin C deficiency — Copper is an antagonist of Vitamin C; it oxidizes it and breaks it down.

-Addiction – the disruption to dopamine and norepinephrine that occurs with an excess of copper, can drive one to self-medicate because psychotropic substances mimic our natural neurotransmitters.
+Addiction – the disruption of dopamine and norepinephrine that occurs with an excess of copper, can drive one to self-medicate because psychotropic substances mimic our natural neurotransmitters.
 However, it’s important to note that copper is also needed in the synthesis of many neurotransmitters that regulate our moods, thoughts, and behavior, thus again illustrating that fine line of balance that is needed.
 Additionally, the overexcitability to the nervous system caused by copper may drive one to use addictive substances to self-medicate the discomfort.
 In the case of addiction, too much or too little copper can be a significant cause of cravings for the substance of choice.

 Zinc deficiency – when copper is in excess, then all the metallothionein will be used up trying to shuttle it off to get it out of the way, and none will be available to bind with zinc and carry it where it needs to be.